|Course:||How to use OpenLearn Create|

 You can allow the quiz to be attempted multiple times, with the questions shuffled or randomly selected from the question bank.
 A time limit may be set.

-Each attempt is marked automatically, with the exception of essay questions, and the grade is recorded in the gradebook.
+Each attempt is marked automatically, except for essay questions which can only be marked manually, and the grade is recorded in the gradebook.

 You can choose when and if hints, feedback and correct answers are shown to learners.